numpy/numpy/doc/source/user/basics.broadcasting.rst

 ``ValueError: operands could not be broadcast together`` exception is thrown, indicating that the arrays have incompatible shapes.

-Arrays do not need to have the same *number* of dimensions.
-Resulting array has as many dimensions as the largest (by number of dimensions) of inputs.
-Size, along each axis, of the resulting array is equal to the largest size, along the same axis, of all inputs.
+Input arrays do not need to have the same *number* of dimensions.
+The resulting array will have the same number of dimensions as the input array with the greatest number of dimensions, where the *size* of each dimension is the largest size of the corresponding dimension among the input arrays.
+Note that missing dimensions are assumed to have size one.

-For example,
-if you have a ``256x256x3`` array of RGB values, and you want to scale each color in the image by a different value, you can multiply the image by a one-dimensional array with 3 values.
+For example, if you have a ``256x256x3`` array of RGB values, and you want to scale each color in the image by a different value, you can multiply the image by a one-dimensional array with 3 values.
 Lining up the sizes of the trailing axes of these arrays according to the broadcast rules, shows that they are compatible::